 Uru is a large handcrafted ocean-going boat.
-Master craftsmen build the boat in Beypore near Kozhikode.
-They do not make use of technical drawings or blueprints.
+Master craftsmen build the boats in Beypore town near Kozhikode.
+They do not make use of technical drawings, reference manuals or blueprints.
+Urus take shape entirely from the memory and imagination of the master craftsmen.
 The boats were traditionally used for transporting goods and people.
 Most of them today go to countries in the Arabian Gulf as luxury boats.

 Construction of Uru

 The craftsmen use teak wood in making of the boats.
-Teak comes from the forests of Nilambur.
+Teak comes from the forests of Nilambur, 150 km upstream.
 Malaysian wooden logs are also used.
 The hull mainly employs teak.
 The interiors contain jackfruit wood and rose wood.
-The workers use manual carpentry tools.
-Power tools have no place.
+About 5,000 cubic feet of wood and four tons of iron go into the making of a standard vessel.
+The workers mostly use traditional Kerala carpentry tools.

 History of the Uru

 Boat building thrived during reign of the Zamorins who ruled Kozhikode from twelfth to the eighteenth century.
 The skilled carpenters handled the making of Urus for the Zamorin’s navy.
-The business continued to develop after India’s independence, but suffered a reversal of fortunes in the 1970s due to endless hartals and strikes in Kerala.
+The business continued to develop after India’s independence.
+But a reversal of fortunes happened in the 1970s due to decline in the demand for urus.
+Orders have picked up in recent times.
+Wealthy members of the Qatar royal family are among the customers.

 Launching the Boat

-Khalasis or dockyard workers. usually launch the Uru.
+Khalasis or dockyard workers usually launch the Uru.
+Beside Uru making, the skill set of Khalasis were also used in the construction of Idukki Dam, Feroke Bridge, Vadakkumbadu Bridge and Mahanadi Bridge.
 They use the pulley-wheel method to roll the boat on a bed of logs and float it out into the water.
 The effort uses round logs, wooden rollers, steel ropes, wooden pulleys and winches.

-The Uru goes Dubai for fitting of luxury interiors and installation of the engine.
-The price of an Uru can range between ₹4 to 7 crores.
+The Uru later sets sail to Dubai for fitting of luxury interiors and installation of the engine.
+It will contain luxury bedrooms, a modern kitchen, contemporary navigation systems, satellite communication and powerful engines.
+The price of an Uru typically range between ₹5 to 10 crores.

 If you liked the post, you could…